cuspycode/peerpaste/README.md

 #### [Android] Why is the Android app closed source?

-Because I don't want to give away the source until I get compensation for my expenses for publishing the Android app.
+Because I currently have no incentive to publish the source code for the Android app.
+This might change in the future however.

 #### [iOS] Is there a version available for iOS?